 Salesforce launched MuleSoft Composer, a version of MuleSoft designed for the native Salesforce platform.

-What came after the acquisition: Since the acquisition, the MuleSoft product has retained its name and core function.
+What came after the acquisition: The MuleSoft product has retained its name and core function since the acquisition.
 However, the company has continuously expanded its range of connectors and templates, making it easier for professionals to integrate with other systems.

 Year: 2019